Geography of the Netherlands: Landscape

 The country can be split into two areas: the low and flat lands in the west and north, and the higher lands with minor hills in the east and south.
 The former, including the reclaimed polders and river deltas, make up about half of its surface area and are less than 1 m above sea level, much of it actually below sea level.
 An extensive range of seawalls and coastal dunes protect the Netherlands from the sea, and levees and dikes along the rivers protect against river flooding.
-A recent global remote sensing analysis suggested that there were 1,025km² of tidal flats in the Netherlands, making it the 31st ranked country in terms of tidal flat area.
+A recent global remote sensing analysis suggested that there were 1,025 km2 of tidal flats in the Netherlands, making it the 31st ranked country in terms of tidal flat area.
 The rest of the country is mostly flat; only in the extreme south of the country does the land rise to any significant extent, in the foothills of the Ardennes mountains.
 This is where Vaalserberg is located, the highest point on the European part of the Netherlands at 322.7 m above sea level.
-The highest point of the entire country is Mount Scenery (887 metres or 2,910 ft), which is located outside the European part of the Netherlands, on the island of Saba in the Caribbean.
+The highest point of the entire country is Mount Scenery (870 metres or 2,854 ft), which is located outside the European part of the Netherlands, on the island of Saba in the Caribbean.

 The Netherlands is located at mouths of three major European rivers (Rhine, Maas or Meuse, and Scheldt).

 In November 2016, the Netherlands and Belgium agreed to cede small, uninhabited parcels of land to reflect a change in course of the river Meuse (or Maas, in Dutch).
 The land swap is to take effect as of 2018.

 Urbanization

+The Netherlands does not have a single large metropolis, but the four largest cities are concentrated in the western provinces of North Holland, South Holland, and Utrecht.
+Between and around these lies a ring of medium-sized towns, which together form the so-called Randstad.
+About 45% of the Dutch population is concentrated here in this small area (makes up 20% of the total land), around a relatively open space, the so-called Groene Hart (Green Heart).
+This area is highly densely populated with over 1000 inhabitants per km2.
+The rest of the country is much less dense.
+Between 70-85% of the Netherlands total land area is described as rural (Dutch: platteland, landelijk).